flaudanum/Yet-another-AHP/project/use-cases/build-a-hierarchy.md

 I access the application as _standard user_.

+There is a sidebar to the left of the screen.
+The hierarchy is displayed in the right part.

+⚙️ A goal element is automatically added with a placeholder indicating "*Goal's title*".

 👤 I specify the goal of the process

 - I give the goal's name